 Inhibit 5-a reductase

-Lycopene, a carotenoid pigment and phytochemical found in tomatos, watermelon, carrots and mangos, is known to inhibit 5-a reductase according to multiple studies.
+Lycopene, a carotenoid pigment and phytochemical found in tomatoes, watermelon, carrots, pink grapefruit, pink guavas, and mangos, is known to inhibit 5-a reductase according to multiple studies.
 (1-3).
-Consumption of these foods are part of my treatment protocol for BPH.
+Consumption of these foods is part of my treatment protocol for BPH.
 Also, taking a Lycopene supplement can be quite beneficial.

 The general dose for Lycopene is around 15mg a day.

-Saw Palmetto has been traditionally used for treating UTI’s, Colds, Bronchitis and as an aphrodisiac.
-Saw Palmetto is known to have anti-androgenic properties, and research has demonstrated that it’s fatty acid and phytosterol content can significantly inhibit 5-a reductase, thus potentially reducing BPH symptoms.
-(4-6)
+Saw Palmetto has been traditionally used for treating BPH, UTI’s, Colds, Bronchitis and as an aphrodisiac.
+Saw Palmetto is known to have anti-androgenic properties, and research has demonstrated that it’s fatty acid and phytosterol content can significantly inhibit 5-a reductase, thus potentially reducing BPH symptoms (4-6).
+In a clinical trial, an extract of Saw Palmetto known as Permixon was found to be effective in relieving the symptoms of BPH (10)

 The general dose is between 150-300 mg of the extract.